philschmid/easyllm/README.md

 </div>

-EasyLLM is an open source project that provides helpful tools and methods for working with large language models (LLMs), both open source and closed source.
+**EasyLLM** is an open source project that provides **helpful tools and methods for working with large language models** (LLMs), both open source and closed source.
 Get immediataly started or check out the [documentation](https://philschmid.github.io/easyllm/).

-EasyLLM implements clients that are compatible with OpenAI's Completion API.
+EasyLLM implements clients that are **compatible with OpenAI's Completion API**.
 This means you can easily replace `openai.ChatCompletion`, `openai.Completion`, `openai.Embedding` with, for example, `huggingface.ChatCompletion`, `huggingface.Completion` or `huggingface.Embedding` by changing one line of code.

 ### Supported Clients